Consult this page for a guide to tribal gambling in Texas.

 Barring a change to the law, there can be no other casino gambling options in the state.
 That means fans of blackjack and craps will have to journey across state lines if they want to pursue their games of choice.

 Texas tribal gambling outlook

-A favorable decision might also inspire other Native American communities in the state to seek federal recognition.
-There are several tribes that have been historically active in Texas, but only the three referenced above have organized themselves to the point of recognition by the Bureau of Indian Affairs.
+The decision could eventually inspire other Native American communities in the state to seek federal recognition, but to this date, that hasn’t happened.
+Several tribes have been historically active in Texas, but only the three referenced above have organized themselves to the point of recognition by the Bureau of Indian Affairs.